CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

 1. Run tests for the files by experimenting with different operations to verify the working of the calculator.

-1. To access weather data using the OpenWeatherMap API, sign in to your account on their website: [https://openweathermap.org/](https://openweathermap.org/).
+1. To access weather data using the OpenWeatherMap API, **Sign in** to your account on their website: [https://openweathermap.org/](https://openweathermap.org/).

    ![](../../media/signinapi.png)